alpacahq/user-docs/content/getting-started/tutorials/python/_index.md

 trading platform with this size of cash, since a few dollars of commission will kill the cash balance and profit margins pretty quickly.

-## Set up the enviornment and run the script
+## Set up the environment and run the script
 Let's get ready to run our script.
 For your convenience, we've got a repository set up for this script on GitHub.
 You should start off by cloning it from [here](https://github.com/alpacahq/samplealgo01).
 This repository is set up using `pipenv`, something which sits on top of `pip`,